 Table 7 contains the ranges and means of reliabilities and standard errors for the total scaled score.
 These values were computed as a composite function of the standard errors and reliabilities of the cognitive test forms contributing to the total.
 That is, each total scaled score is a simple sum (linear composite) of the forms of the cognitive tests that were administered to a given candidate.
-There were three combinations of cognitive test forms (DM is excluded from this analysis), and therefore there were three estimates of total scaled score reliability and standard error.
+There were three combinations of cognitive test forms, and therefore there were three estimates of total scaled score reliability and standard error.
 The range of values and the means are reported in Table 7.
-The average reliability for total scale score was 0.87, reflecting good overall reliability.
-The average standard error was 72.84, which is very reasonable for the range of total scaled score.
+The average reliability for total scaled score was 0.89, reflecting good overall reliability.
+The average standard error was 81.71, which is very reasonable for the range of total scaled score.